How to Win A Personal Injury Lawsuit

-The truth of the matter is that you may have discomfort and pain after an accident, but if you don’t get medical treatment, then it is easy for the defendant to paint the picture that you’re not hurt.
+It’s common for people who have been in a traffic accident to experience pain afterward.
+If this is the case, make sure you seek medical treatment as soon as possible.
+Otherwise, the defendant can easily paint you as someone who is not seriously hurt.
 Jurors don’t like to hear that “you’re not a complainer” to explain why you didn’t get any medical treatment.
-You’re a person, not a superhero, people that are injured get medical treatment when they’re hurt.
-Get treatment at the time of the accident and regularly follow-up with your doctors, or your chances of winning your case are reduced.
+You’re a person, not a superhero, and people who are injured get medical treatment when they’re hurt.
+Get treatment at the time of the accident with regular follow-ups with your doctors, or your chances of winning your case are reduced.

-When you’re filling out your medical paper work or speaking with your doctor/nurse, you should communicate your symptoms, not just your symptoms you’re having at that very moment, but your symptoms you’ve experienced since the accident.
-If a part of your body is painful or numb or feels different since the accident, make sure to indicate that in the medical paper work, and when you speak with medical professionals.
+When you’re filling out your medical paperwork or speaking with your doctor/nurse, you should always communicate all of the symptoms you have had since the accident, not just the symptoms you’re having at that very moment.
+If a part of your body is painful or numb or feels different since the accident, make sure to indicate that in the medical paperwork and when you speak with medical professionals.
 These complaints should be consistent from one doctor to the next.
 Even if you’re seeing a doctor for a medical condition unrelated to your injury, you must disclose your injury to that doctor.
-Make sure to document your symptoms both in the intake paper work and directly to the doctors and nurses you speak with.
+Make sure to document your symptoms both on the intake paperwork and directly to the doctors and nurses you speak with.

-When you’re communicating your symptoms to your medical provider, identify specifically the type of pain you’re experiencing.
+When you’re communicating your symptoms to your medical provider, clearly convey what type of pain you’re experiencing.
 Different types of symptoms indicate different types of injuries.
 Don’t write that you have “pain.”
 Describe the pain in as much detail as you can.
 There’s a difference between dull, achy pain and sharp pain with numbness and tingling.
-How well you describe your symptoms, pain and injuries assists the doctor in making they’re diagnosis.
+How well you describe your symptoms, pain, and injuries will assist the doctor in making their diagnosis.
 Again, the way you describe your symptoms should be consistent with all of your medical providers.

-If you’ve had medical treatment to your lower back before an accident and then suffered a new back injury from an accident, it is extremely important that you tell all of your doctor about your prior low back symptoms and treatment.
+If you have had medical treatment to your lower back before an accident and then suffered a new back injury from an accident, it is extremely important that you tell all of your doctors about your prior low back symptoms and treatments.
 The law allows you to bring a claim if an accident worsened (aggravated) a pre-existing medical condition, but juries look harshly upon people who aren’t truthful.
 You can still have a legal claim even if you’ve had prior treatment for the same body part, but a jury will turn you away if you don’t disclose that prior/relevant medical treatment.
-There is no-one who knows your medical history better than you do.
+No-one knows your medical history better than you do.
 You lived it.
 As a result, a jury will not believe that you “forgot” your prior injury/condition if you failed to disclose it to the doctors treating you after an accident.

-Whenever you plan on seeing a new medical doctor, getting new tests or radiological studies, let your personal injury attorney know.
-Your attorney is there to help guide you through the process, but they cannot do that if you don’t keep them informed.
-Additionally, if you decide to apply for disability benefits or for government assistance, it’s critical that your attorney be part of that process.
-In your effort to seek assistance, you may be jeopardizing your lawsuit.
-Keep your attorney in the loop.
+Whenever you plan on seeing a new medical doctor or getting news tests, let your personal injury attorney know.
+Your attorney is there to help guide you through the legal process, but they cannot do that if you don’t keep them informed.
+Additionally, if you decide to apply for disability benefits or for government assistance, it’s critical that your attorney is a part of that process, otherwise, you could jeopardize your case!
+It’s important your attorney is kept in the loop regarding these decisions.